Average variance bounds for integer points on the sphere: Introduction

-\end{conjecture} A spherical cap is a set $\Omega_n = \{\vect{x} \in \S^2 \ : \ d(\vect{x}, \vect{y})\le r_n \}$, where $d$ denotes the distance on the sphere.
-The conjecture is also stated for annuli.
-While proving this conjecture in full appears to be out of reach, Bourgain, Rudnick, and Sarnak establish an upper bound \cite[Theorem 1.7]{BRS} (assuming the Lindel\"of hypothesis for $\GL(2)/\Q$ $L$-functions) of
+where $d$ denotes spherical distance.
+Bourgain, Rudnick, and Sarnak also stated an analogous conjecture for annuli.
+Although the full conjecture remains out of reach, they proved, conditionally on the Lindel\"of hypothesis for $\GL(2)/\Q$ $L$-functions, that